werner-scholtz/kalender/README.md

       createMultiDayEvents: true,
       enableRescheduling: true,
       enableResizing: true,
+      showHeader: true
+      createEventTrigger: CreateEventTrigger.tap,
     );
     ```

     </details>

-7. **ScheduleConfiguration** - this configuration is used to configure the ScheduleView.
+6. **ScheduleConfiguration** - this configuration is used to configure the ScheduleView.

     <details><summary>Example</summary>